open/close all folders

 - Death Glare: Prone to giving this when she's angered, complete with Glowing Eyes of Doom.

-- Gets played with later, where she's mostly emotionless, but occasionally smiles a little.
+- Emotionless Girl: Gets played with in later games where she's mostly emotionless, but occasionally smiles a little.

 - And don't get on her bad side, or she'll become very emotional.